jedinerd/resume/resume.md

     -   Managed and administrated 5000+ Windows 2k8 and Windows 2k3 servers, running IIS, MS SQL, and other internally developed services.
     -   Aided in managing DNS for the production site using Akamai DNS and UltraDNS.
     -   Completed a site wide migration of bare metal Windows 2k8 hosts  to using Xen virtualization.
-    -   Managed a team of 20+ Analysts and Administrators that work 24/7.
+    -   Managed, staffed, and trained a team of 20+ Analysts and Administrators that work 24/7.
-    -   Wrote Cacti and Nagios plugins to aid in site monitoring.
     -   Supported and responded to issues from internal users for Splunk, processing more than 500 GB of logs daily.
     -   Developed, maintained, and supported internal tools for aiding in team productivity, reporting, and site monitoring using Ruby, PHP, MySQL, MS SQL and Powershell.
-    -   Configured and maintained Apache, PHP and MySQL for tools served to internal users.
-    -   Developed scripts using Watir for testing a myriad of features on the production site.
-    -   Responsible for hiring and training new team members.
     -   Responsible for managing the communication between Production Operations and the Executives.
     -   Wrote and maintained technical documentation for processes and tools.